-4.2 DESIGN CASE 2 - DESIGN FOR LIQUEFACTION SITES
+4.3 DESIGN CASE 2: DESIGN FOR LIQUEFACTION SITES

-The RibRaft® X-Pod® 215/750 pods are recommended for use in sites prone to liquefaction.
+The RibRaft[®] X-Pod[®] 215/750 pods are recommended for use in sites prone to liquefaction.
+Wafflesuite uses the LIPs (Liquefaction Induced Parabolic Subsidence method) to design X-Pod floors in liquefaction sites.
+Refer to the reference materials in the software for details.